Clicking this icon opens a window that contains specifications and mechanical drawings.

 100 mW (Typ.)

-These lasers emit at a well defined wavelength that can be tuned over a narrow range.
+These QCLs emit at a well defined wavelength that can be tuned over a narrow range.
 Each device has different optical characteristics.
 To get the spectrum and output power of a specific, serial-numbered device, click "Choose Item" below, then click on the Docs Icon next to the serial number.
 If you need a wavelength that is not listed below, please contact us.

 Do not exceed the maximum optical power or maximum drive current, whichever occurs first.